 - 1. Choose an essential question, and a grade level, and three learning goals.
-Choose an essential question and learning goals which you believe you may want to use for a unit in your CULPA in your fall Methods block, or at least that you would enjoy teaching in the next few years. - > For example, your essential question could be: What is true love?
-This could be a set-up for a unit using Romeo and Juliet. - > Your learnings goals might zoom in on a specific literary device or analysis skill, compare and contrast interpretations of works, or practice non-fiction interpretation.
-Use the Apply level or above Bloom's verbs. - 2.
+Choose an essential question and learning goals which you believe you may want to use for a unit in your CULPA in your fall Methods block, or at least that you would enjoy teaching in the next few years. - For example, your theme could be Love and an essential question could be: What is true love?
+This could be a set-up for a unit using Romeo and Juliet. - > Your learning goals might zoom in on a specific literary device or analysis skill, compare and contrast interpretations of works, or practice non-fiction interpretation.
+Use the Apply level or above Bloom's verbs.
+Include at least one piece of academic language in each goal. - 2.
 Locate strong texts available on your topic which would address your essential question and fit your grade level.
-Overall, choose texts engage and are appropriate for students in the grade level you're aiming at, that answer you essential question in various ways, and that include various voices and authors of various backgrounds.
+Overall, choose texts that engage and are appropriate for students in the grade level you're aiming at, that answer your essential question in various ways, and that include various voices and authors of various backgrounds--race, gender, LGBTQIA+, disability, etc.

-Include the following types of texts: Five novels which you could use for literature circles ✓ Three articles One full-length, quality, nonfiction text ✓ Three songs ✓ One play Three short videos, video clips, or podcasts ✓ Five poems ✓ One film
+\triangleright Include the following types of texts: Five novels which you could use for literature circles ✓ Three articles ✓ One full-length, quality, nonfiction text ✓ Three songs ✓ One play ✓ Three short videos, video clips, or podcasts ✓ Five poems ✓ One film ✓ One short story ✓ Three images, whether photographs, paintings, or propaganda